savva-k/testing-spring-boot-applications-demystified-workshop/slides/lab-1.md

 # Time For Some Exercises
 ## Lab 1

-- Set up the repository locally
+- Set up the [repository](https://github.com/PragmaTech-GmbH/testing-spring-boot-applications-demystified-workshop) locally - https://github.com/PragmaTech-GmbH/testing-spring-boot-applications-demystified-workshop
+- Search "PragmaTech GitHub" and pick the first pinned repository
-- GitHub Codespaces (120 hours for personal accounts free per month)
+- Work locally or use GitHub Codespaces (120 hours/month free)
-- Pick at least 4-Cores (16 GB RAM), region `Europe West`
+- Fore Codespaces, pick at least 4-Cores (16 GB RAM) and region `Europe West`
-- Keylayout
-- Navigate to the `lab-1` folder in the repository
-- Complete the tasks as described in the `README` file of that folder
+- Navigate to the `labs/lab-1` folder in the repository and complete the tasks as described in the `README` file of that folder
-- Time box ~ 15 - 20 minutes (and optionally the coffee break)
-- We'll discuss the solutions at the beginning of the next lab
+- Time boxed until the end of the coffee break (11:05 AM)